- Academic Technology

 An integrated video platform brings video into your existing knowledge portals, making videos easy to search, easy to share within your learning ecosystem, without requiring employees to log in to another tool.
 And many video platforms can also share video viewing data with other systems such as your LMS via SCORM or even a custom-built system via APIs.

 Panopto is the leading video platform for learning, offering businesses easy-to-use tools for recording, editing, streaming, and searching their internal video content.
-Try it for yourself — contact our team today to request a free trial and personalized demo.
+Try it for yourself — contact our team today to request a free personalized demo.